-When you think of Southern comfort food, I bet your mind instantly thinks of creamy chicken and dumplings with biscuits.
+When you think of Southern comfort food, I bet chicken and dumplings ranks up there with the best.
 This recipe is simple, scrumptious, and packed full of flavor.

 like most Southern comfort food, evolved out of necessity and practicality.
 Back in the day, chicken was a treat and not something offered or even available on a regular basis.
 Whenever it was, the chicken was more often than not on the scrawny side.